Zimbabwe national baseball team

-The Zimbabwe national baseball team is the national baseball team of Zimbabwe.
-The team represents Zimbabwe in international competitions.
+The Zimbabwe national baseball team is the national baseball team that represents Zimbabwe in international competitions.

 History

-Zimbabwean Baseball(1980-Present)
+Zimbabwean Baseball (1980–Present)

-In 1992, the 1st African Baseball and Softball Association(ABSA) Congress and Africa Cup Baseball Championship was organised in Harare, Zimbabwe, with only four countries competing.
-In 1995, the 3rd Africa Cup Baseball Championship and ABSA Congress was also held in Harare, Zimbabwe.
+In 1992, the first African Baseball and Softball Association (ABSA) Congress and Africa Cup Baseball Championship was organised in Harare, with four countries competing.
+In 1995, the 3rd Africa Cup Baseball Championship and ABSA Congress was also held in Harare.